 The CPIA codes of practice state "in conducting an investigation the investigator should pursue all reasonable lines of inquiry, whether these point towards or away from the suspect.
 What is reasonable in each case will depend on the particular circumstances".
 Interviews with suspects form part of that process and all investigators are required to undertake good quality and timely investigations.

-During the current Covid-19 pandemic it is not possible to hold face to face criminal interviews with suspects.
-It is not clear how long these restrictions will last and this is having a detrimental impact on the ability to progress investigations to a conclusion.
+During the current Covid-19 pandemic it may not be possible to hold face to face interviews.
+It is not clear how long these restrictions will last.

 1.6 Outline your approach to completing this DPIA